 Wapama Falls Trail is a 4.7 mile heavily trafficked out and back trail located near Long Barn, California that features a lake and is good for all skill levels.
-The trail is primarily used for hiking, walking, nature trips, and birding and is accessible from April until October.
+The trail is primarily used for hiking, walking, nature trips, and birding and is best used from April until October.

 Turn North for CA 120 onto Evergreen Road This junction is located 1.1 miles west of the Yosemite entrance station at Big Oak Flat and 22.
 5 miles east of Groveland.
 Note the Hetch Hetchy day-use hours to avoid getting locked behind closed gates 15 minutes down the the road. $30 Park Fee to Enter.